Mpox: Advice for travellers

 • respiratory droplets (for example, from coughs and sneezes)

-• While respiratory droplets may transmit mpox virus, this is not well understood at this time.
+• While respiratory droplets may transmit mpox virus, this is likely limited.

 The risk of transmission increases when coming into close contact with someone who is infected, such as: